seanrioux/user-story-examples/index.md

 An interaction is an _action_ we engage with an _object_, i.e., an external interaction with a system.

-An `action` is a verb describing a clear interaction with an external object (or objects) e.g., view, select, add, check-out.
+An `action` is a verb describing a clear interaction with an external object (or objects) e.g.:

+- View
+- Select
+- Add
+- Check-out

 An `object` is any thing (or _collection_ of things) we might interact with e.g.: